vaj/riscv-os/README.md

 # riscv-os

-Create a tiny os for a single core risv-v CPU.
+Create a tiny os for a single core risc-v CPU.